JannieI/canvas-workstation-V3/src/app/roadmap.md

     - look at market: do segmentation, non-customers that can use Canvas, think of different market needs.
 Also, look at different user profiles: info-worker, project manager, consultants, team members, board.
 Review competition, and be clear about differentiators.
     - consider RIGHT CLICK menu (Ihsane) - this is a lot of work, so first test if users wants it.
 Also, think about old hover menu I had long ago ...
     - consider if it is possible to show changes easily and visually, similar to mark-up in a Word doc!
+    - consider increase / decrease in the distance between multiple selected Widgets, both horisontally and vertically.
+Is this needed ?

     Styles:
     -------